-Please make payments through E.A.T.
-South's PayPal account by clicking the Donate page .
-If you prefer to pay via another payment method please contact the Education Coordinator, Beth Anne Dunagan at email@example.com.
+Please make payments to E.A.T.
+South via PayPal account by clicking the Donate page, check, or card.
+If you prefer to pay via another payment method please e-mail the Education Coordinator, Amanda Edwards, firstname.lastname@example.org.

 Q. Is the field trip based in Alabama state content standards?

 Yes.
 The field trip has a basic format it follows for all grade levels.
 For each grade level, applicable standards are used to guide specific activities.
 Please see the content standards that we reference in our programs.